DavidCarricondo/SW_chat-Sentiment-recommender/README.md

 This is an API for data extraction, user recommendation, and sentiment analysis of a chat.
 The API is deployed as a docker container in a Heroku server using a MongoDB Atlas database in the cloud.

 As a homage of the release date (May 4th), the database has been populated with dialogues from Star Wars Episode IV.
-The the Jupyter notebook `Populating_database.ipynb` describe the steps to populate the database.
+The Jupyter notebook `Populating_database.ipynb` describes the steps to populate the database.

-The Jupyter notebook `API_test.ipynb` is a walkthrough all the endpoints of the API describe below.
+The Jupyter notebook `API_test.ipynb` is a walkthrough for all the endpoints of the API described below.

 ## Endpoints